1j01/skele2d/README.md

 Skele2D is a game engine based around points, with a fancy in-game editor.

+There are lots of 2D game engines based around tiles; *this is the opposite of that.*
+It's for games where the world is made of polygons, and the entities are made of points, connected by bones, in arbitrary configurations.

+If there's a theme song for Skele2D, it's the one that goes:

+> The hip bone's connected to the back bone
+> The back bone's connected to the neck bone…

 This project is pre-alpha. **Consider it unreleased**.

 <!-- TODO: add GIFs; also a logo would be good; maybe make a better demo that IS a logo -->